tromp/cuckoo/README.md

 Both of these bounties require N ranging over {2^28,2^30,2^32} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.

-GPU Advantage Bounty
+GPU Speedup Bounty
 --------------
-$500 for an open source implementation for a consumer GPU that is 4x as fast as a 4-core 8-thread Intel Core i7.
+$500 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as cuda_miner.cu on comparable hardware.
 Again with N ranging over {2^28,2^30,2^32}.

-cuda_miner.cu is a straightforward port of the miner that, without any GPU specific optimizations, will soon be about twice as fast as an Intel Core i7.

 These bounties are to expire at the end of 2015.
 They are admittedly modest in size, but then claiming them might only require one or two insightful tweaks to my existing implementations.